KolibriDev/TestXFBugs/README.md

 ### Setting Opacity causes crash

     Xamarin.Forms 2.3.3.175: Navigate to the PinPage (by clicking to Login button on the LoginPage) and click the Confirmation button.
 On the next page (TransferConfirmedPage), click the Send notification button.
-The following exception will occur: "Java.Lang.IllegalStateException: Unable to create layer for Platform_DefaultRenderer"
+The following exception will occur: "Java.Lang.IllegalStateException: Unable to create layer for Platform_DefaultRenderer”.
 The TransferConfirmedPage uses the ModalShader class.
 In the constructor of the ModalShader, comment out the statement 'this.Opacity = 0.6'.
 By doing so, the app does not crash.
-   Xamarin.Forms 2.3.2.127: This above exception does not occur.
+    Xamarin.Forms 2.3.2.127: The above exception does not occur.